Florida High School Athletic Association

-The Florida High School Athletic Association (FHSAA) is a not-for-profit organization designated by the Florida Legislature as the governing organization to regulate all interscholastic activities of high schools in Florida.
+The Florida High School Athletic Association (FHSAA) is a not-for-profit organization designated by the Florida Legislature as the governing organization to regulate all interscholastic activities of high schools in the U.S. state of Florida.
 It is a member of the National Federation of State High School Associations (NFHS).
 Florida uses the contest rules set by the NFHS in its sports.

 History

 The Florida High School Athletic Association was founded on April 9, 1920, by a group of 29 high school principals which met on the University of Florida campus in Gainesville.
 The organization was founded as the Florida High School Athletic Association.
 The name was changed to Florida High School Activities Association in 1951.
 The name was changed back to Florida High School Athletic Association in 2002.
 The Florida Interscholastic Athletic Association (FIAA) was created to provide competition by Black schools.

 The 29 schools who became charter members were: Summerlin (Bartow), Clearwater, Mainland (Daytona Beach), Seabreeze (Daytona Beach), DeLand, Fort Lauderdale, Fort Myers, Gainesville, Duval (Jacksonville), Osceola (Kissimmee), Columbia (Lake City), Lakeland, Leesburg, Suwannee (Live Oak), Miami, Ocala, Orlando, Putnam (Palatka), Pensacola, Plant City, Quincy, Seminole (Sanford), Ketterlinus (St. Augustine), St. Petersburg, Leon (Tallahassee), Hillsborough (Tampa), Hardee (Wauchula), West Palm Beach, and Winter Haven.

 The first Constitution limited membership to public schools.
 However, in 1930, it was amended to open membership to private and parochial schools as well.

 In 1951, the member schools voted to change the word "athletic" to "activities" in the organization name so that non-athletic activities such as music and student council programs would also receive proper supervision at the state level.

 The Association was incorporated in 1962.
 While the association's charter had never specifically excluded non-white student participation, none actually participated until 1967, when all-black Gibbs High School not only participated in basketball but won the state championship.
 In 1968 the FIAA disbanded.
 The FHSAA has never comprehensively incorporated the achievements of the black high schools into their record books.

 In 1996 the FHSAA adopted regulations permitting students enrolled in home education programs to participate in interscholastic activities.
 The regulations would later allow future Heisman Trophy quarterback Tim Tebow to participate in high-school football; similar rules adopted later by other states would thus be called the "Tebow rule".